neworldmc/BREAD/README.md

 ## Build
 This project uses Maven.
 Just clone a copy of this project to your storage and run `mvn clean package` to build.
 (Notice: Please run maven with Java 8, otherwise your build will fail.)

-The available plugins will be built in directory `sponge/target` and `spigot/target`.
+The available plugins will be built as `sponge/target/BREAD-Sponge.jar` and `spigot/target/BREAD-Spigot.jar`.

 ## Metrics
 This project uses bStats to collect data.